AdityaPalakurty/Multi-Class-Object-Detecetion-in-Satellite-Imagery/README.md

 ONCE” (YOLO) algorithm.
 This project is based on deep learning approach to solve the problem of object detection and recognition.

-**Note: **
+**Note:**
 This project was accomplished by drawing insights from open literature and online resources available on the internet.
-I also extend my gratitude to the various websites/companies like Ultralytics,kaggle that provided valuable information, contributing to the completion of this project.
+I also extend my gratitude to the various websites/maker/inventors/developers/proposers like Ultralytics,kaggle that provided valuable information, contributing to the completion of this project.